The 1+1+2 formalism for Scalar-Tensor gravity: Some properties of the static and spherically symmetric metrics in Scalar Tensor gravity.

 where

 and

 As mentioned earlier, it has been recently shown that if the scalar field is static, the (Jebsen-)Birkhoff theorem holds for these theories \cite{Faraoni}.
-It would be interesting to determine that if we have a solution of \rf{eq:actionScTnConf} satisfying the EBT, it is possible to obtain a solution of \rf{eq:actionScTn} satisfying the EBT.
-In other words, we need to check that the EBT holds under a conformal transformations.
+In terms of the 1+1+2 approach a conformal transformation is composed by a boost and change of coordinates \cite{Carloni:2009gp}, so that